DanielScholzde/KArgParser/README.md

 The main features are: very easy to use, small code size and type safety.

+Other features are:
+- subtree parsing
+- provision of a DSL
+- support for own parameter parser
-Other features are: Subtree parsing, provision of a DSL, provide own parameter parser, and the possibility to register different parsers for one parameter value.
+- possibility to register different parsers for one parameter value
-The parser is designed so that the parameters can be recognized in any order, especially when using subparsers.
+- program arguments are recognizable in any order (especially when using subparsers)
-This library has no dependencies other than Kotlin.
+- no dependencies other than Kotlin

 Example: